 What Are Earwigs?

 Earwigs are generally harmless bugs with a bad reputation.
-Despite what you may have heard, they do not in fact crawl into your ears.
+Despite what you may have heard, they are not known to climb into your ears, although there have been cases of earwigs being found in the ear..
 The name is inaccurate.
 The bug’s name comes from the Old English words ear wicga, which roughly translates to “ear wiggler” or “ear creature,” which is how the myth began about this type of insect crawling into your ears while you sleep.
 Even more disturbing, the mistaken belief held that once in the ear, these insects can tunnel into your brain and lay eggs there.
 This, too, is false.
 These bugs aren’t even interested in entering the human ear.

 The adult earwig is brownish-black and about three-quarters of an inch long.
 The male’s forceps are curved and the female's are straight.
 Earwigs have a tiny pair of rear wings that look like fans when they’re open.
 Even though it has wings, the insect isn’t big on flying.

 Of the 22 species of earwigs in the U.S., only four or five of them are household pests that ever venture into our homes seeking dark, cozy places for shelter.
 (Not your ears.)

 Where Do Earwigs Live?

 Earwigs hide out during the day under and inside leaves, in ground-level debris outdoors, stones, garden mulch, under loose tree bark, and cracks and crevices of trunks.
 They like dark, shaded, moist environments.

 It’s only when they’re disturbed (by humans, for instance) that earwigs scurry off looking for fresh hiding places that might include indoors, where they are often mistaken for cockroaches.